 Shabu Shabu 19

-• Add the remaining ingredients to the boiling broth as needed and simmer for a few minutes.
-Skim off the scum and foam from the surface as you cook.
-Prepare a fine-mesh skimmer and a 2-cup measuring cup or bowl filled with water at the table so you can easily skim as you cook.
-The water in the measuring cup will help you clean the skimmer.
-We want to keep the broth as clean as possible.
+• Add the softer, leafy vegetables to the broth as you make room in the pot.
+Simmer for a few minutes and serve.
+Skim off the scum and foam from the surface as you cook to keep the broth as clean as possible.
+Tip: Prepare a fine-mesh skimmer and a 2-cup measuring cup filled with water so you can easily skim as you cook at the table.
+The water will help clean the skimmer.

 Occasionally skim the scum and foam in the shabu shabu hot pot.

-• When all the ingredients are cooked, skim the broth one last time to prepare for the udon noodles.
+• When you're done cooking the ingredients, skim the broth one last time to prepare for the udon noodles.
 Typically, a hot pot meal ends with cooking udon noodles or porridge.

 Shabu Shabu 20